Iris0680/ypan0680_9103_Tut5_GroupB/README.md

 ## Interaction Instructions
 - **Mouse Interaction**: Move the mouse slowly across the screen to observe changes in the circles’ colors and sizes.
 Hovering over specific elements will trigger a fade-out effect.
-- **Automatic Animation**: The snow animation begins automatically when the page loads and continues indefinitely, creating a soft, continuous snowfall across the screen.
+-**Perlin Noise * *: Create soft, floating snow on the screen.
-- **Outline Thickness**: The base of the "apple tree" and lower elements have varying outline thicknesses that increase closer to the bottom of the canvas, adding depth and contrast to the composition.
+-**Contour thickness * *: The bottom contour thickness of the "apple tree" is thicker, and the top contour thickness is thinner.
+Added the realism of snow falling on the canvas.

 ## Individual Approach
 My individual contribution to the project centers around creating an organic, interactive experience by combining **Perlin noise** and **mouse-driven interaction**.
 This approach makes the animation flow smoothly, with unique feedback when users engage with different parts of the artwork.